gbv/format.gbv.de/pages/schema/avram/specification.md

 Fixed fields can be specified with a JSON object that maps **character positions** to data element definitions.
 A character position is sequence of digits (e.g.  `09`) or two sequences separated by `-` (e.g. `12-16`).
+A sequence of digit MUST NOT consists of zeroes only.
 It is RECOMMENDED to use sequences of two digits.
 If two sequences are given, the second interpreted as number MUST NOT be smaller than the first interpreted as number.
 A **data element definition** is a JSON object that SHOULD contain:

 * key `label` with the name of the data element